hgkamath/puppet-owncloud/README.md

 * /var/lib/owncloud/data is the owncloud data directory
 * /var/lib/owncloud/data.log /var/lib/httpd , /var/lib/php-fpm are log directories

-## Invitation for improvements, Troubles that need ironing out, handled manually as of creation of this git-repo.
+## Invitation for improvements
+Troubles that need ironing out, handled manually as of creation of this git-repo.
 * there is trouble between owncloud-4 and owncloud-5
 * the config hash sometimes does not match with a pre-existing owncloud database
 * some file directory permissioning